Dying to Know’ Day

 8 August is ‘Dying to Know’ Day (D2KD).
 It’s about encouraging useful, healthy and honest conversations about the one thing all humans have in common — dying.
-Inspired by the quirky self-help book Dying to Know: Bringing Death to Life by Andrew Anastasios, an Australian organisation called the Groundswell Project decided to dedicate the day to destigmatise the topic and encourage people to plan for their death and those important to them.
+It was inspired by the quirky self-help book Dying to Know: Bringing Death to Life by Andrew Anastasios.
+An Australian organisation called the Groundswell Project decided to dedicate the day.
+The idea is to destigmatise the topic and encourage people to plan for their death with those important to them.

 A funeral is an important ceremony in life and it deserves some thought and planning.
 As Suleika Jaouad (American writer, advocate and motivational speaker.) put it, “We have birthdays and bar mitzvahs and funerals and weddings.
 And these ceremonies and rituals, I believe, really help us transition from one point to another”.